IBM/event-notifications-go-admin-sdk/README.md

 ### Pagerduty Destination Configuration

-> The following attribute from DestinationConfigOneOfPagerDutyDestinationConfig.java
-is **deprecated** and will be removed in a future release:
+> The following attribute from DestinationConfigOneOfPagerDutyDestinationConfig is **deprecated** and will be removed in a future release:

-- `apikey`
+- `APIKey`

 This attribute no longer recommended for use and may not be supported in upcoming versions of the SDK.
-Only `routingKey` is expected to be passed.
+Only `RoutingKey` is expected to be passed.

 ## Open source @ IBM